Molybdenum: Biological role

+Molybdenum, despite its low concentration in the environment, is a critically important element for Earth's biosphere due to its presence in the most common nitrogenases.
+Without molybdenum, nitrogen fixation would be greatly reduced, and a large part of biosynthesis as we know it would not occur.
+Molybdenum is also essential to many individual organisms as a component of enzymes, particularly as part of the molybdopterin class of cofactors.

 Mo-containing enzymes

 Molybdenum is an essential element in most organisms; a 2008 research paper speculated that a scarcity of molybdenum in the Earth's early oceans may have strongly influenced the evolution of eukaryotic life (which includes all plants and animals).

 At least 50 molybdenum-containing enzymes have been identified, mostly in bacteria.
 Those enzymes include aldehyde oxidase, sulfite oxidase and xanthine oxidase.
 With one exception, Mo in proteins is bound by molybdopterin to give the molybdenum cofactor.
 The only known exception is nitrogenase, which uses the FeMoco cofactor, which has the formula Fe7MoS9C.

 In terms of function, molybdoenzymes catalyze the oxidation and sometimes reduction of certain small molecules in the process of regulating nitrogen, sulfur, and carbon.
 In some animals, and in humans, the oxidation of xanthine to uric acid, a process of purine catabolism, is catalyzed by xanthine oxidase, a molybdenum-containing enzyme.
 The activity of xanthine oxidase is directly proportional to the amount of molybdenum in the body.
 An extremely high concentration of molybdenum reverses the trend and can inhibit purine catabolism and other processes.
 Molybdenum concentration also affects protein synthesis, metabolism, and growth.

 Mo is a component in most nitrogenases.
 Among molybdoenzymes, nitrogenases are unique in lacking the molybdopterin.
 Nitrogenases catalyze the production of ammonia from atmospheric nitrogen:

 The biosynthesis of the FeMoco active site is highly complex.

 Molybdate is transported in the body as MoO42−.